kgividen/FundExtractor/README.md

 To run the extractor:

 1) Modify the parameters found in extractor.properties as necessary.
-2) Make sure the DB is set as in db/funds.sql and priceStructure.sql
+2) Make sure the DB is set as in db/funds.sql and priceStructure.sql.
 3) Run the program with:

        java -jar yahoo.jar